gvwilson/thirdbit/_posts/2015/2015-09-13-how-teaching-knowledge-is-transferred.md

 </blockquote>
 <blockquote>
   <p>
-    Survey results...support the conjecture that knowledge transfer rarely happens top-down, from researcher to practitioner.
+    Survey results…support the conjecture that knowledge transfer rarely happens top-down, from researcher to practitioner.
 When asked "What published material do you read with regard to your teaching?", seven participants mention reading technical
-    publications related to disciplinary knowledge, five mention textbooks, five mention CS Ed practitioner conference proceedings...
-Only one... (a CS Ed researcher) ...mentioned reading the CS Education research literature; and none mentioned reading research in the learning sciences, in the behavioural or social sciences, or disciplinary education research in cognate disciplines...
+    publications related to disciplinary knowledge, five mention textbooks, five mention CS Ed practitioner conference proceedings… Only one… (a CS Ed researcher) …mentioned reading the CS Education research literature; and none mentioned reading research in the learning sciences, in the behavioural or social sciences, or disciplinary education research in cognate disciplines…
   </p>
 </blockquote>
 <p>